Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 A-Rod hits for the cycle on June 5 and starts in the All-Star game for the first time.

-About a month before Selena comes out and launches J.Lo into a new strata of stardom (and draws more attention to her musical chops), Lopez marries Ojani Noa, a Cuban waiter, on Feb.
+About a month before Selena comes out and launches J.Lo into a new strata of stardom (and draws more attention to her singing and performance talents), Lopez marries Cuban waiter Ojani Noa on Feb.
 22. It must have seemed like a good idea at the time, but they separated just months later and divorced in January 1998.

 Steve Granitz/WireImage